Joliet 86 School District Illinois installs 370 Plus Series from Clevertouch

 When Kathleen from Tierney first met John Armstrong in 2015, he described the school district’s situation as the ‘Perfect Storm.’
 Their projectors and interactive whiteboards were at end of life, costing the district a lot of money in replacement parts and repair.

 Kathleen worked closely with John over the next three years, keeping an eye out for the right solution that would meet their needs.

-“Our projectors were end-of-life in 2015 and by the time we applied for the funding in January 2018, most of our SMARTBoards were well beyond end-of-life.
-We have two technicians and they were spending a significant amount of time travelling to schools to change projector bulbs, plus its was costing us over $10,000 annually on replacement bulbs.”
+"Our projectors were end-of-life in 2015 and by the time we applied for the funding in January 2018, most of our SMARTBoards were well beyond end-of-life.
+We have two technicians and they were spending a significant amount of time traveling to schools to change projector bulbs, plus it was costing us over $10,000 annually on replacement bulbs."

 "Our classrooms were all cabled VGA, and we would have needed to completely re-cable to HDMI – that expense would be a poor decision on the existing equipment.
 We needed the ability for student and teacher casting between personal devices and the main screen.
 We had created a mobile environment for our students, but not for our teachers.
 It was critical to us that our teachers be able to teach without being tethered by cables."